matt-dong-123/dotfiles/README.md

 Thanks to @[Sin-cy](https://www.github.com/Sin-cy/) for providing the install.sh template in his own dotfiles!

-You can raise issues if you run into any problems.
+You can raise issues if you run into any problems and bugs in the install script.
 I'll try as hard as I can!

 **Remember, my dotfiles are for myself, so it might not work for you.**